kwur/new-kwur-site/_posts/2009-06-06-jon-hardy-the-public.md

 ---
 <div class="pf-content">
   <p>
-    So we&#8217;ll be going live with JH&TP pretty soon (6PM CST), and in the process of getting ready for the interview, I stumbled upon this:
+    So we’ll be going live with JH&TP pretty soon (6PM CST), and in the process of getting ready for the interview, I stumbled upon this:
   </p>

   <p>